JimJammer88/Tennis/Report.md

 ![MADDPG Algorithm](maddpg.JPG)
 Format: ![MADDPG Algorithm](url)

-In this project we made use of the implementation of DDPG provided in the Deep Reinforcement Learning course repository [DRLGIT] and modifieid the code to implemt MADDPG.

-This was done by creating a class MADDPG which would call two instance of a single agent w
+In this project we made use of the implementation of DDPG provided in the Deep Reinforcement Learning course repository [DRLGIT] and modifieid the code to implement.
+This was done by creating a class MADDPG to control the centralised componennts of the algorithm and another class DDPG to control the decentralised components.